-- 1. Non-sexual Child Abuse: - Emotional and physical misconduct, including stalking, bullying behaviors, hazing, and harassment; - 3.
-Criminal Charges or Dispositions not involving Child Abuse or Sexual Misconduct; and - 4.
-USEF Minor Athlete Abuse Prevention Policies (MAAPP) or other similar Proactive Policy violations.
+- 1. Non-sexual Child Abuse; - 2.
+Emotional and physical misconduct, including stalking, bullying behaviors, hazing, and harassment; - 3.
+Criminal Charges or Dispositions not involving Child Abuse or Sexual Misconduct; - 4.
+USEF Minor Athlete Abuse Prevention Policies or other similar proactive policy violations.

-USEF may, at any point before a matter is final, impose temporary measures1.
+USEF may, at any point before a matter is final, impose temporary measures.
 Generally, temporary measures are implemented based on the severity of the allegations, the evidentiary support for the allegations, and/or the perceived risk to athletes or the sport community.

 When the allegations involve child sexual abuse, the age of those allegations is not relevant to this determination.
 Temporary measures may include, but are not limited to, altering training schedules, providing or requiring chaperones, implementing contact limitations, implementing measures prohibiting one-on-one interactions, and suspensions from participation in some or all aspects of sport activity.
 If measures require monitoring or chaperoning, the Respondent may be required to locate, arrange and/or pay for some or all of those services as a condition of continued participation pending completion of the investigation.
+A temporary measure shall be effective immediately upon notice, unless stated otherwise.
+Temporary measure(s) will remain in effect until expressly removed.